 One of the great things about pottery as a creative endeavor is that it satisfies the desire to build an object for use with one’s hands.
 But in addition to the satisfaction that comes from crafting a useful form, potters also get to decorate their work using skills borrowed from other media like painting or drawing.
 This is why the brush has always been an important part of the ceramic tool kit.

-In today’s post, Robin Hopper talks about the importance of a good brush and demonstrates one type of maiolica-style on-glaze decoration that can be created on pottery using different colored glazes, a brush and a slip trailer. – Jennifer Harnetty, editor.
+In today’s post, an excerpt from his popular book Making Marks, Robin Hopper talks about the importance of a good brush and demonstrates one type of maiolica-style on-glaze decoration that can be created on pottery using different colored glazes, a brush and a slip trailer. – Jennifer Harnetty, editor.

 The enormous variety of commercially available brushes is bewildering, and you really need to try many of them out with ink or water to get a feeling for their potential and how they feel in the hand.
 The type of brushes you need depends on the work you plan to do with them.
 For broad expanses, house-painting brushes from 2 inches and larger do a great job.
 For calligraphy (from the Greek words “kalos” and “graphein,” meaning “beautiful writing”), specialized animal hair or hair from a particular part of the animal most commonly is used.
 Perhaps some of the most exciting and vital calligraphic marks on American ceramics of the 20th century were made by Paul Soldner, who used the severed tail of a roadkill raccoon!